Loch Ness: Villages and places

+There are nine villages around the loch, as well as Urquhart Castle.

 At Drumnadrochit is the "Loch Ness Centre and Exhibition" which examines the natural history and legend of Loch Ness.
 Boat cruises operate from various locations on the loch shore, giving visitors the chance to look for the "monster".

 Urquhart Castle is located on the western shore, 2 km east of Drumnadrochit.

 Lighthouses are located at the northern and southern ends at Lochend (Bona Lighthouse) and Fort Augustus.
 There is an RNLI lifeboat station on the northern shore near Drumnadrochit, which has been operational since 2008 and was the first non-coastal RNLI station.
 It is staffed by a volunteer crew and equipped with an inshore lifeboat (ILB).

 Etymology

 Loch Ness takes its name from the River Ness which flows from the loch's northern end.
 The river's name probably derives from an old Celtic word meaning 'roaring one'.
 William Mackay in his 1893 book Urquhart and Glenmoriston: Olden times in a highland parish recounts two Scottish legends that have been reported as the source of the name.
 In the first, a spring in a valley had been enchanted by Daly the Druid for purity, with the admonition that the well opening must be covered by a stone whenever not in use, or else "desolation will overtake the land".
 One day a woman left the well uncovered when rushing to save her baby from a fire, and it overflowed and filled the vale, forming the loch.
 The inhabitants cried out "Tha loch 'nis ann, tha loch 'nis ann!" ("There's a loch now, there's a loch now!"), and so it was named "Loch Nis".
 A second legend, named "The Tales of the Sons of Uisneach" by Mackay and now considered part of the Ulster Cycle of Irish mythology, recounts the Irish woman Deirdre or Dearduil, "the most beautiful woman of her age", who was courted by the king of Ulster, Conachar MacNessa; she fell in love instead with his cousin Noais, son of Uisneach.
 They fled to Scotland and were married on the banks of the loch, but Noais was slain by MacNessa, and the Loch Naois, River Naois, and Iverness were named after him.
 Mackay claims that while these legends are not the "true" origin of the name, that many places in the district have names associated with "The Tales of the Sons of Uisneach", and that the same tales have Conachar MacNessa's mother as the river goddess Ness.
 He argued instead that the etymology of the Celtic "Ness" derived from earlier words for "river".